d20-Luna/IronGods/Chapter2/README.md

   - **Recall Knowledge (Numeria or Geography Lore): DC10 -** To recognise the scrawl as Silver Mount.
   - **Recall Knowledge (Society): DC15 -** To recognise the scrawl as Silver Mount.
 - **Hazards:**
-  - 3x [Glyph of Warding](https://2e.aonprd.com/Spells.aspx?ID=138) - The glyph casts [*sound burst*](https://2e.aonprd.com/Spells.aspx?ID=292) at 3rd level, triggered by a any creatures walking over that aren't constructs or androids.
+  - 3x [Glyph of Warding](https://2e.aonprd.com/Spells.aspx?ID=138) - The glyph casts [*noise blast*](https://2e.aonprd.com/Spells.aspx?ID=292) at 3rd level, triggered by a any creatures walking over that aren't constructs or androids.
 DC 24.

 #### T3.
 Hellion's Redoubt (170 XP, Extreme Threat)